sheetaluk/nex/README.md

 For better UX, usernames in the UI can be highlighted.

-Consolidate dev tasks into dev and prod tasks in Grunt
+Consolidate tasks into dev and prod tasks in Grunt

 If this were a growing project, more thought could be put into directory layout.